ufront/detox/README.md

 * NOTESTS: implemented, but no tests written - no guarantee it works
 * TESTSNOTRUN: implemented, and tests written, but not run yet on this platform.
 * TESTFAIL: implemented, tested, some tests failing
+* OKAY: implemented, tests passing, could do with a few more tests.
-* GOOD: implemented, tests passing, good to go.
+* GOOD: implemented, tests passing, good coverage, good to go.

 <table>
 <thead>